axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/_index.md

 This chapter provides tips and guidelines about troubleshooting problems related to `syslog-ng`.

   - As a general rule, first try to log the messages to a local file.
-Once this is working, you know that `syslog-ng` is running correctly and receiving messages, and you can proceed to forwarding the messages to the server.
+Once this is working, you know that AxoSyslog is running correctly and receiving messages, and you can proceed to forwarding the messages to the server.

   - Always check the configuration files for any syntax errors on both the client and the server using the `syslog-ng --syntax-only` command.